An old friend and I met up one afternoon this May.

 The 1898 plague outbreak in the native quarters sparked an exodus to her newly built northern and southern extensions, Malleswaram and Basavanagudi, respectively.

-This may seem unimaginable now, but the area between these two segments of Bangalore—the native town on the west under the Mysore king and the civil and military station to the east—was a broad belt of open land.
-Over time, this belt is what became the city’s biggest green lungs, extending from Cubbon Park through the race course, golf course, and Palace grounds and orchards, Chanchani says.
+This may seem unimaginable now, but the area between these two segments of Bangalore—the native town on the west under the Mysore king and the civil and military stations to the east—was a broad belt of open land.
+Over time, this belt is what became the city’s biggest green lung, extending from Cubbon Park through the race course, golf course, and Palace grounds and orchards, Chanchani says.
 Lalbagh, the 240-acre botanical garden commissioned by Hyder Ali in 1760, already lay towards the south.

 Yet, the cultural differences between the twins are evident even now.